Life After Addiction: What Living Sober Would Look Like

 Sure, sometimes it’s the physical dependency keeping people hooked.
-But all too many people are taking drugs to escape some part of their life that they can’t face, can’t handle, and can’t take on sober.
+But many people begin drug use to escape part of their life that they can’t face, can’t handle, or feel they can’t take on sober.

-What if you were to let it all go and start over?
-What would that life look like?
+What if you were to let drug addiction go and start over?
+What would be your life after addiction?

 You might ask yourself one or more of the following questions: